EmineSener/Sentiment-Analysis-on-Automobile-Brands/README.md

 2.[Data Annotation with FLAN](./MachineLearning/data_annotation_with_FLAN.ipynb)

 The FLAN-T5 base model was used in the context of sentiment analysis.
 Originally, the FLAN-T5 base model was created as a pre-trained model for text summarization.
-To make it suitable for sentiment analysis, the model underwent fine-tuning, involving adjustments to numerous parameters, using a [labeled dataset](https://drive.google.com/file/d/1rb8qfDnBeYOvXsB6LtHCeqKt5pm7HFEe/view?usp=share_link).
+To make it suitable for sentiment analysis, the model underwent fine-tuning, involving adjustments to numerous parameters, using a [labelled dataset](https://drive.google.com/file/d/1rb8qfDnBeYOvXsB6LtHCeqKt5pm7HFEe/view?usp=share_link).

 The labeled dataset used in this context was not generated through web scraping.
 It was pre-existing and obtained from https://www.kaggle.com/datasets/seymasa/turkish-sales-comments/data.

 You have the option to label the unlabeled dataset, which was generated through web scraping, using [data annotation with FLAN](./MachineLearning/data_annotation_with_FLAN.ipynb).
 Alternatively, you can also download [my dataset](https://drive.google.com/file/d/1tqD2HD2b4Xv13rpqNcS9vK7qhZ1Lr-f6/view?usp=share_link) that has been labeled with FLAN.